 Along the Canal Street Corridor, blocks surrounding Beach Street and Canal Street are currently zoned as R3-2 and R4 districts, allowing for low-rise, multifamily apartment houses and detached and semi-detached one- and two-family residences.
-The city proposes to change the zoning to R6B where building heights can range from a single-story building to 13 stories for medium-density residential use.
+The city proposes to change the zoning to R6B for medium-density residential use*.

 The proposal also includes the development of two city-owned properties; 55 Stuyvesant Place and 539 Jersey Street for job creation and mixed-use (commercial and residential) development with affordable housing.
 Two special districts, the Special Stapleton Waterfront District and Special St. George District, will be expanded and remain for commercial, residential and retail use.